-place: social partners in institutional fora - an opportunity for implementing an intersectional approach

-From legislation to work- In the area of combating discrimination, legislation plays an essential role from several perspectives: EU directives impact national legislation, and trade unions can contribute in making sure that greater attention is paid to workers.
+From legislation to workplace: social partners in institutional fora - an opportunity for implementing an intersectional approach In the area of combating discrimination, legislation plays an essential role from several perspectives: EU directives impact national legislation, and trade unions can contribute in making sure that greater attention is paid to workers.
 Legislation sometimes provides for actions that have to be carried out in the workplace and that require dialogue between trade unions and companies.
 National, sectoral and company-level CBAs may refer to anti-discrimination legislation and define clauses for the expansion of rights.